Big Brother VIP Albania: History

 Due to satisfactory ratings of the first season, it was announced a second season of Big Brother VIP, by the executive producers, Lori Hoxha and Sara Hoxha.
 On 24 December 2022, the second season began airing.
 On 25 March 2023, Arbana Osmani announced that the show was originally scheduled to last 100 days, with the finale on 1 April 2023.
 However, due to satisfactory ratings, the show was extended by over one month, making it 134 days long and with the finale on 6 May 2023.

 In May 2023, the executive producer, Sara Hoxha announced on her Instagram account, that the third season of the show will begin on Top Channel.
 On 30 November 2023, it was announced that the show will return, with the third season, in 2024.
 One day later, Top Channel aired a teaser trailer during the ninth episode of the ninth season of Dancing with the Stars, officially confirming that the series would return for a new season in January 2024 on Top Channel.
 On 29 December 2023, Top Channel released a thirty seconds teaser featuring some eyes and read "Everyone Housemates except for one" and then features, the new host Ledion Liço, who says "And these others, who are they?" and at the end we hear "Find out from 13 January only on Top Channel".
 On 9 January 2024, it was announced that the new Director will be Ergys Lubonja.

 In June 2024, the host of the show, Ledion Liço was asked in his interview for the show Top Arena on Top Channel, when will Big Brother VIP 4 start and Liço answered "We will wait a little longer".
 In August 2024, the executive producer, Sara Hoxha has shared her morning coffee on social networks, where it is written "Big Brother VIP 4 is coming".
 In October 2024, on Instagram were posted the designs from the new house.
 On 22 October 2024, it was announced that the fourth season will begin airing in December 2024.
+On 14 November 2025 Top Channel released a promotional video for the fifth season announcing that is scheduled to premiere in December 2025.